caikit/website/docs/developing.md

 If environment variables are required, they must be specified in the `passenv` config.
 If external scripts are invoked, they must be specified in the `allowlist_externals` config.

+## BYO Python Environment

+Tox is provided for convenience and consistency for CI actions, but you can easily set up your own virtual environment to develop with.

+From the root of a caikit project:
+1. Use your virtual environment manager of choice ([Conda](https://docs.conda.io/en/latest/), [raw venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/), etc.) to create and activate a fresh environment
+2. `pip install .` to install the project and its core set of dependencies
+3. Install any other extras with `pip install ".[${extra_name}]`.
+Check the `[project.optional-dependencies]` section of the `pyproject.toml` file for all available extras.
+This may look like `pip install ".[dev-test]"` or `pip install ".[all-dev]"` to install dependencies required to run tests and formatting.

+## Setting up PyCharm